Low-code with Linx

 Select a framework to use and install the dependencies for any additional tech you want to use.

 Time spent: Minutes to hours, depending on the technology selected, dependency compatibility and team conventions.

 Ease of use: Easy for anybody with programming experience.
 It is challenging for non-programmers.

-Ease of use: Easy for programmers that’s used the selected tech before.
+Ease of use: Easy for programmers that have used the selected tech before.
 Challenging for programmers that haven’t.
-Impossible for non-programmers.

 Time spent: Hours to days, needs to deal with much more finely grained code, language, framework and dependency concerns.